sakthivel-sec/Basic-Keylogger/README.md

 python keylogger.py
 5. The keylogger will log keystrokes to `keylog.txt`.
 Press `Esc` to stop the keylogger.

+Key Features of the Keylogger:
+Keystroke Logging:

+Logs all keystrokes to a file named keylog.txt.
+Handling Special Keys:

+Handles special keys (e.g., Shift, Ctrl) and logs them in a readable format.
+Stopping the Keylogger:

+The keylogger stops running when the Esc key is pressed.
+Ethical and Legal Considerations:
+Permission:

+Always obtain explicit permission from users before installing or running a keylogger on their systems.
+Privacy:

+Use keyloggers responsibly and ensure that data is handled with the utmost care to respect user privacy.
+Legal Compliance:

+Be aware of and comply with legal regulations regarding data collection and monitoring in your jurisdiction.

 ## Ethical Considerations

 - Permission: Obtain explicit permission from users before running or deploying keylogging software.